Bevans

 Returning with a train of loaded waggons, with which the little engine struggles along as if almost unequal to the task, we soon emerge again on the north side of Northfleet, and in the busy yard above referred to.
 As soon as the train is brought to a stand, horses are attached to each of the waggons, which by means of turn-tables and sidings are conveyed to the sides of the washers, each one being passed over a registering machine, by which they are also weighed.
 Should any waggon be under the standard weight it does not register, and therefore the quarrymen do not get paid for it, hence it is their interest, and one which they rarely neglect, to send all waggons up to the full weight (Note A9).
 The washers are a series of circular tanks, which very much resemble the "mash-tubs" of a large brewery, for in each of them is a revolving machine, with toothed points.
 These machines are driven by powerful horizontal engines, of which there is one to each set, and the clay and chalk being thrown into these in proper quantities, and mixed with water, are soon reduced to a pulp of about the consistency of thick gruel (Note A10).
 When this is accomplished, the material is lifted by powerful pumps into one of the reservoirs above mentioned, on the top of the cliff, and there allowed to settle.
 The water is then drawn off, and what is left is a solid wet mass, known to the initiated as "pug".

 This "pug" is then cut out, and wheeled on to the drying floors, which are of immense extent, and situated over the burning kilns, the heat from the latter being utilised for this purpose.
 Whilst in this stage of the manufacture, the material becomes of a creamy colour, and when sufficiently dried, it is put into the kilns or ovens.
 These are very numerous, and of great size, and when one has been filled, it is sealed up with bricks and cement, and a fierce coke fire is lighted under it, which gradually extends all over the kiln, the whole becoming of a white heat.
 This process continues for about three days, and then the kilns are opened, and the calcined contents allowed to cool.
 As soon as it is cool enough, the material is dug out in large unshapely masses, and taken to the crushers, through two sets of which it passes, being reduced to bits about the size of beans.
 By a series of mechanical elevators, it is carried on to a lofty flooring, when it is put into huge hoppers, and thence passed to the stones.
-These are immense French burr mill stones, put together to irregular pieces, and shod with massive iron tyres, and by their rapid revolution and great weight they grind the material as fine as powder, thus completing the process of manufacture.
+These are immense French burr mill stones, put together in irregular pieces, and shod with massive iron tyres, and by their rapid revolution and great weight they grind the material as fine as powder, thus completing the process of manufacture.
 Some idea of the pressure which is brought to bear upon the material in this last process may be gathered from the fact that the cement is rendered so hot, that it is with difficulty anyone can bear their hands in it.

 From the mills the cement is conveyed to the warehouses, which are buildings of immense size, capable of containing many ships' cargoes, and here the cement is placed in barrels or bags, ready for shipment.
 Before, however, entering upon this, we must once again return to the yard, and visit the cooperage, which is one of the most interesting features about the establishment.
 Almost concealed by heaps of timber, are a series of low buildings, from which almost every variety of sound issues during working hours.
 In these buildings, the work of making casks is carried on in a wholesale manner.
 The timber for this purpose is brought to the premises all cut square.
 This is first taken to the saw mill, where nearly all kinds and sizes of saws are whirling round with immense velocity, threatening to cut anything to pieces which is brought in contact with them.
 The staves being made of proper length, are applied to a saw, which cuts the ends to the proper bevel to fit them to the shape of a tub, when they are loaded on to a barrow by boys, and wheeled to the next department.
 At another machine two or three square pieces of wood are placed under a cutter, and instantly shaped to the end of a barrel, these also being placed in sets, and wheeled away.
 A number of staves are then placed together in a most ingenious machine, by which they are compressed together at one end, to enable the first hoop to be put around them, and to which they are slightly fastened.
 Scattered about the buildings are a number of upright circular grates, in each of which a bright coke fire is burning; and over one of those grates the frame of the tub is put, remaining there until the staves are bent and drawn by the heat, and until the wood becomes in a blaze.
 Then it is quickly removed, a wet brush being run around the interior to put out the blaze, and it is taken away by a cooper, who with the most marvellous rapidity puts on the remaining hoops, both of withe and iron, places in one end fast, and fits the other, and then the work is complete, the finished tubs being carried away to the warehouses or stores as fast as they are made.
 It is truly wonderful to witness this part of the works.
-By the aid of the most ingenious machinery, and a proper distribution of labour, that which at first seems chaos is speedily reduced to order, and an idea will readily be formed of the magnitude of the coopering operations when it is stated that the regular day's work is 2,000 barrels, each capable of containing 400lbs of cement, and during busy seasons as many as 2,200 have been turned out in the working day.
+By the aid of the most ingenious machinery, and a proper distribution of labour, that which at first seems chaos is speedily reduced to order, and an idea will readily be formed of the magnitude of the coopering operations when it is stated that the regular day's work is 2,000 barrels, each capable of containing 400 lb of cement, and during busy seasons as many as 2,200 have been turned out in the working day.

 Whilst in this locality, a peep into the stores disclosed to view a stock of almost every kind of article used on the premises, including hogsheads of oil, coils of rope, string, shovels, buckets, skeps, screws, nails and a hundred other things, including immense piles of paper, some of which is waterproof.
-This last is used in the packing process, and that brings us back to the warehouses, where the barrels we have seen made are quickly with paper, filled with cement, had their ends put in, and then being stamped with a pyramid, the trade mark of the firm, they are rolled away, ready for shipment.
+This last is used in the packing process, and that brings us back to the warehouses, where the barrels we have seen made are quickly lined with paper, filled with cement, had their ends put in, and then being stamped with a pyramid, the trade mark of the firm, they are rolled away, ready for shipment.
 At the several jetties and wharves, just outside the warehouses, barges can lay alongside, three or four deep, and be loaded at any state of the tide.
-This is accomplished by self-acting cranes, by which a couple of barrels at a time are lifted from the wharf, and lowered swiftly into the holds of the vessels, where they are rapidly stowed away. the cargo of a barge being from 500 to 600 barrels.
-By these barges the bulk of the produce of the manufactory is conveyed to Loudon, where it is shipped to all parts of the globe.
+This is accomplished by self-acting cranes, by which a couple of barrels at a time are lifted from the wharf, and lowered swiftly into the holds of the vessels, where they are rapidly stowed away, the cargo of a barge being from 500 to 600 barrels.
+By these barges the bulk of the produce of the manufactory is conveyed to London, where it is shipped to all parts of the globe.
 A large quantity, however, for home consumption, is shipped on board larger coasting vessels, and carried direct to its destination.
 The firm owns a very large number of barges, and employs upon the works between 700 and 800 people, besides requiring the services of nearly thirty horses.
-In addition to the departments already mentioned, there is a fitters' and mechanics' shop. replete with all the usual lathes, drills, planes, &c., and in which all repairs are accomplished, both to tools and machinery, and in which a considerable portion of them are made.
+In addition to the departments already mentioned, there is a fitters' and mechanics' shop, replete with all the usual lathes, drills, planes, &c., and in which all repairs are accomplished, both to tools and machinery, and in which a considerable portion of them are made.
 It will thus be seen that this one establishment forms no mean part of the support of Northfleet, and that a visit to it is one of the greatest interest.

 The following is a transcript of an anonymous article that appeared in Cement and Cement Manufacture, 1, 1928, pp 21-28, 48-55, 69-74.
 It is believed to be out of copyright.
 It describes the Bevans plant immediately after its 1920s re-build, and represents what was considered the best technology in the immediate post-WWI period.
 Although many of its features were rapidly superseded, many others remained standard for decades.
 The minute detail in the description of the electrical system is understandable in view of the fact that plants prior to this were only minimally electrified.
 A few errors and units have been tidied up.